-Paresthesia is a symptom that can manifest with a tingling sensation which occurs through a response to external or abnormal stimuli in the central nervous system .
+Paresthesia is a symptom that can manifest with a tingling sensation that occurs through a response to external or abnormal stimuli in the central nervous system.

-This feeling feels like “pins or needles” the moment you hit the bone or the leg falls asleep, causing nerve damage, pain in the hands, feet and numbness.
+This feeling feels like “pins or needles” when you hit the bone or the leg falls asleep, causing nerve damage, pain in the hands, feet, and numbness.

 Injuries and excess toxins in the body can also contribute to the occurrence of this symptom.
 In addition, because the body can be adversely affected by these abnormalities, side effects such as weight loss can begin to arise.

 The central nervous system sends messages to all parts of the body, but when the signals have trouble reaching the expected “receiver” place, problems arise.

 The paresthesia is asymptomatic of possible entrapment neuropathies and spinal nerve compression.
 Gradual numbness and acute pain are the most common symptoms of lumbosacral radiculopathy and carpal tunnel syndrome.

 External agents can easily disrupt the body’s natural chemical balance, making it difficult to pinpoint a single cause because many factors can cause paresthesias.